Will the Taliban restrict internet access in Afghanistan? | DW | 30.08.2021

 Citing local sources, BBC journalist Yalda Hakim tweeted on Sunday that internet and telecom services were disrupted by the Taliban in Panjshir province.

-However, except for a small drop in the few days before and after the Taliban swept into Kabul, overall internet traffic in Afghanistan appears to have remained steady.
+However, except for a small dip in the few days before and after the Taliban swept into Kabul, overall internet traffic in Afghanistan appears to have remained steady.

 Access to social media sites including Twitter and Facebook, as well as messaging apps like WhatsApp, remain unblocked.